Neymar: 2010–2012: Senior debut and first major tournaments

-2013 Confederations Cup
+2013–2014: Confederations Cup triumph and World Cup breakthrough

 Neymar was selected as part of Luiz Felipe Scolari's Brazil squad for the 2013 Confederations Cup on home soil.
 For the tournament he was assigned the number 10 shirt, having previously worn 11.

 Neymar scored the first goal of the tournament in a 3–0 win over Japan at the Estádio Nacional Mané Garrincha on 15 June.
 In their second match, Neymar scored after nine minutes and crossed for Jô's late goal to give Brazil a 2–0 win over Mexico.
 He scored in his third consecutive match, with a powerful free kick from the edge of the penalty area, as Brazil beat Italy 4–2, and received his third consecutive man-of-the-match award.
 On 30 June, Neymar was involved in Fred's opening goal and then subsequently scored Brazil's second in the 3–0 final victory over Spain.
 Neymar's performances saw him receive the Golden Ball for player of the tournament.
+He also finished in 5th place for the 2013 FIFA Ballon d'Or.